jnyfah/jnyfah.github.io/_posts/bazel.md

 `cmake(...)` This block defines the CMake rule to configure and build the "fmt" library.
 The parameters inside the cmake(...) block specify various settings and options for building the library

-Lastly we incoprate fmt into our cpp file 🙂
+Lastly we incorporate fmt into our cpp file 🙂

 ```c++
 #include "math/math.h"